JakubSzwedowicz/SaOP/README.md

 	- free all the rooms occupied by the person with a given surname, Propose other methods of a class Hotel.

+## List 6

+**H1** - Some company produces different shapes ("Figure") in such formats:

+	a) circle (Figure of type "Circle", with radius r),
+	b) square (Figure of typr "Square", with a side equall d),
+	c) rectangle (Figure of type "Rectangle", with two sides a, b), cutting them with a laser in a sheet of metal.
+The price of each shape is calculated based on the perimeter of a figure and on the area of the figure.

+Orders are placed for the single shape or as a set of shapes (it is "Compunded Figure" then from other particular Figures).
+Define proper classes so it would be possible to accept orders and designate cost and material for each order.

+**H2** - Define a set of classes allowing to manage a simple payroll in the Company.
+Taking under the consideration below simplifications:

+	- Company can employ at best 100 Employees,
+	- Each and every Employee is clearly distinguishable by surname (there cannot be two Employees with identical surname),
+	- Every Employee is employed on particular part of the contract (i.e. 1/1, 1/2, 1/4, ...),
+	- There are two groups of Employees: NotWorker and Worker,
+	- NotWorker's salary is caluclated as sum of:
+		a) Basic income given as the one for the whole contract multiplied by a type of contract,
+		b) Bonus which comes from individual % bonus applied to basic income,
+	- Worker's salary is calculated as sum of:
+		a) Number of working hours,
+		b) Individual hour rate,
+		c) For overtime, which is the amount of hours worked above the LIMIT (given for the whole contract and shared among all the Workers), there should be 50% bonus.

+Define methods for:

+	- Calculating the payment of each Employee,
+	- finding the Employee based on its surname (return the reference to the object,
+	- Establishing if the Emplyee is a Worker,
+	- Hiring the new Employee as Worker/NotWorker; pieces of information are: surname, salary (that takes under the account the rules of type of the Employee) and part of the contract the person is hired,
+	- Firing Employee with given surname,
+	- Finding out how many Workers/NotWorkers there are,
+	- Calculating the whole payment for all the Workers/NotWorkers,
+	- Print (just display) the list of payments in alhpabetical order.

+**H3** - Propose the class Invoice.
+Each Invoice documents the event of selling the set of Merchandise to the given client (Buyer).
+It does contain unique number, issued date, payment date (invoice date), ship date, payment type and the set of goods on the invoice.
+Invoice must have structure of a multipositional document and should also allow to:

+	- add the new invoice (and add new Merch to the already existing Invoice),
+	- print the invoice,
+	- print the list of invoices,
+	- print the invoices of a given Buyer.
+Propose the set of methods implementing these assumptions.
+Take care of real life biznes rules (analize the structure of a document, validate dates etc.)

+## List 7

+**Int.1** - Starting with the interface:
+'''java
+interface Function {
+	public double f(double x); // returns the value of the continues function for a given x public String formula(); // returns a string, which represents the text version of a function }
+Define the class Table returning, with methods public String toString(), the table of function values.
+The class implements Function for 'n' following arguments from the xBegin to the xEnd with a step xStep (xBegin, XEnd, n - given; xStep = (xBegin - xEnd)/n).
+The tabel should contain:

+	a) The header with the formula written as for instance: f(x) = sin(x),
+	b) The header for tho columns as:	x		f(x),
+	c) The next rows with values:	 argument	value, for every next argument: xBegin, xBegin + xStep, ... , xEnd.

+**Int.2** - Define the class SetOfMethods which implements methods for Tabel from Int.1 such that finds:

+	- value of derivative in x0 with given precision,
+	- rounded values of roots of the equation f(x) = 0 using the bisection method,
+	- extremums of a function on given range (use derivative),
+	- inflection points of a function on range (use derivative),
+	- definite integral f(x) dx on range <a, b> (using the geometric interpretation of integral)

+**Int.3** - Define the class ParkingPlace implementing given methods:

+	- add the vehicle to the list of accepted for entry vehicles (by giving its license plate), assuming its not there yet,
+	- register the entry on the parking site of a car with a given license plate (if it's not already registered),
+	- register the leave (unregister the presence) of a vehicle,

+Use the exception mechanism.
+Make assumption that every vehicle implements given interface:
+	'''java
+	interface Identification {
+		public String licensePlate(); // returns the license plate of a vehicle }
+Create two classes of Vehicle: Car and Motorcyckle implementing interface Identification.

+Then build a supervisory class to manipulate 3 parking places.
+(\*) propose the app which would help the potential client choose the best parking site based on their state of fullness.

 # Basic and external libraries

 - openJDK-15,